andrelucca/streamingAdsBlocklist/README.md

-# Streaming As Blocklist for pi-hole
+# Streaming Ads Blocklist for pi-hole

 This repository contains a simple list of domains used by Streaming services like Disney+, Netflix, etc to fetch ads when you are in the basic payd plan